Minebench/ImageOnMap/README.md

 ImageOnMap
 ==========

-Repo for an updated for of ImageOnMap, a bukkit plugin to render images on maps
+Repo for an updated fork of [ImageOnMap](http://dev.bukkit.org/bukkit-plugins/imageonmap/), a bukkit plugin to render images on maps

 Dev-builds: http://ci.minebench.de/job/ImageOnMap/